Safely Handle Your Vehicle During a Tire Blowout

 The other benefit to regular tire rotation is that you’ll have tire experts looking closely at your tires at least twice a year.
 They’ll let you know of any existing problems with your tires, brakes, or anything else they see.

-Other Tire Tips
+Tire Buying Tips

 Be Prepared: Always Have a Spare

-You should never be without a spare tire.
+Even if you have brand new tires, you should never be without a spare tire.
 If your car gets a flat, you must be prepared to switch it out with the spare.